The International Trade Blog Export Forms

 As outlined above, the proforma invoice is used by the buyer and the seller to negotiate the price and the terms of the sale.
 It may also be used by the buyer to obtain any necessary import permits, overcome any potential import restrictions and arrange for a letter of credit or some other payment process.

 The commercial invoice is not only an instrument for collecting payment, it is also used by customs agencies for identifying appropriate duties, taxes and other import fees, and ensuring compliance with export requirements.
 It also provides necessary information for moving the goods from the seller to the buyer.

 The Bottom Line: Commercial vs. Proforma Invoices

 If you create the proforma correctly, the difference between a proforma and commercial invoice may be minimal.
 Both are important to your exporting process, and both are among the dozens of export documents that you can create quickly and easily using Shipping Solutions export documentation and compliance software.
-Watch the free 8-1/2 minute video that shows you how to get started with Shipping Solutions.
+Watch this free 8-1/2 minute video that shows you how to get started with Shipping Solutions.

 Like what you read?
 Join thousands of exporters and importers who subscribe to Passages: The International Trade Blog.
 You'll get the latest news and tips for exporters and importers delivered right to your inbox.